WVU-CS330-2024-08-Group02/ClimaCloset/frontend/src/assets/weatherIcons/README.md

 ```
 frontend/
 ├── src/        # Includes the entire app set-up and UI design, and handles any user interactions
-│   ├── assets      # Holds all images for the app
+│   ├── assets/      # Holds all images for the app
-│   │   ├── weatherIcons    # Weather icons for weather forecast
+│   │   ├── weatherIcons/    # Weather icons for weather forecast
 │   │   │   ├── Cloud.png
 │   │   │   ├── Night.png
 │   │   │   ├── nighttime.png